haydenmbradley/power-outage-machine-learning/README.md

 -`U.S._STATE` (nominal)
 -`ANOMALY.LEVEL` (quantitative)

 This will give an initial model which I can evaluate and iterate upon.
-For this initial model I encoded all of the nominal variables with `OneHotEncoder` and standardized the quantitative variable with `StandardScaler` (which will not improve the effectiveness of the model but will allow us to analyze the coefficients if needed).
+For this initial model, I encoded all of the nominal variables with `OneHotEncoder` and standardized the quantitative variable with `StandardScaler` (which will not improve the effectiveness of the model but will allow us to analyze the coefficients if needed).
 In addition, to keep the model quick and simple, I used a `LinearRegression` model.

  <iframe src="assets/figure7.html"
         width="800"